-Calf or thigh pain with exercise is termed claudication.
-Claudication is an early sign of PAD.
-The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue in the legs.
-Symptoms of claudication usually begin after walking a certain distance—such as a block or two—and end after resting for the same length each time.
+Intermittent claudication is the most common symptom of PAD.
+Claudication is pain that occurs in the thigh, hip, calf, or foot while walking, using stairs, or exercising.
+The discomfort may consist of cramping, limping, or a feeling of heaviness, weakness, or fatigue.
+Symptoms of claudication usually begin after walking a certain distance, such as a block or 2, and end after resting for the same length each time.

 Other possible symptoms of PAD may include:

 In people that have symptoms, PAD may cause:

 PAD can lead to severe complications, such as:

 Hills AJ, Shalhoub J, et al. Peripheral arterial disease.
 Br J Hosp Med (Lond).
 2009;70(10):560-565.

 Peripheral arterial disease (PAD) of lower extremities.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114200/Peripheral-arterial-disease-PAD-of-lower-extremities.
 Updated August 11, 2016.
 Accessed September 23, 2016.

 Symptoms and diagnosis of PAD.
 American Heart Association website.
 Available at: http://www.heart.org/HEARTORG/Conditions/More/PeripheralArteryDisease/Symptoms-and-Diagnosis-of-PAD_UCM_301306_Article.jsp.
 Updated April 6, 2016.
 Accessed June 13, 2016.

 What are the signs and symptoms of peripheral arterial disease?
 National Heart, Lung, and Blood Institute website.
 Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/pad/signs.html.
 Updated November 16, 2015.
 Accessed June 13, 2016.